Posted on 09 May 2014 22:17

 Woah.
 Hold up a minute.
 Year one to year two, we had a 25% increase in the lift.
 Then, in year two to year three, we had a 6.7% increase.
 Those kinds of results may be reality.
 You know that.
 You get the reality of strength training.
 But, the people I'm selling to, they don't.
 I'd rather tell them about a 33% increase, overall, then tell them about a 6.7% increase over an entire year.
 So, where you start matters, and you start wherever will get you a more impressive number.

 I can use percentages to make almost nothing sound way impressive.
 Hey, I increased my client list by 100% last year!
 I went from one to two clients.
-Relative percentage makes that a 100% difference.
+Relative change, as expressed by percentages, makes that a 100% difference.
 But it is actually only an absolute increase of 1 client.
 If you go from 100lbs on your bench press to 200 lbs it's an increase of 100%.
 But if we compare your results to another lifter on another program, who went from 125 to 215, we get an increase of 72%.
 We then use those numbers to say you got around 39% better results, because of the difference between 72% and 100%.
 In reality, given the starting points and the ending points, the two results are actually very similar.
 And the second lifter, in absolute terms, is still stronger.
 We cannot say anything beyond that.

 We see much more of these misleading percentages in messages about our health.
 We may hear that eating cured meats daily increases our risk of pancreatic cancer by 20%.
 In fact, every day, you will probably come across a statistic that tells you how your risk of some scary illness, especially cancer, can be increased.
 When we see numbers like 20%, we easily start thinking of those numbers in concrete terms, like "if I eat bacon every day I will have a 20% increase of pancreatic cancer.
 But, in reality, you do not even know your risk of pancreatic cancer.
 If you were to find out, as is likely, that the actual risk for your segment of the population is 1 or say, 1.4% you might feel a bit different.
 That means eating cured meats would increase your risk of pancreatic cancer to 1.7%.
 If it is a true statistic, which is probably is not.